Your toddler is 19 months old!

 • Air travel?
 Assess your kid before accepting the offer to board early.
 Some toddlers do need the extra time to get settled, but others do better with as little time as possible in a confined plane.

-• Don't give a toddler who's already emotional a long lecture about what he's done wrong.
-Tell him the rules, let the outburst subside, and then move on to what's next.
+• Don't give a toddler who's already emotional a long lecture about what they've done wrong.
+Tell them the rules, let the outburst subside, and then move on to what's next.